jpaic/real-estate-valuation-artificial-intelligence/README.md

-# Real Estate Valuation Using Neural Networks
+# Real Estate Price Prediction Using Machine Learning

 ## Overview

-A deep learning project for estimating real estate market values using artificial neural networks.
+A machine learning project for estimating real estate market prices.

-The system collects real estate listing data, processes property features, and trains a neural network model to predict property prices.
+The system collects real estate listing data, processes property features, and trains and compares several regression algorithms to predict property prices, in order to determine which approach performs best on this dataset.

 ---